stammt/advent-of-code/aoc2019/README.md

 - Part 1: Another simple Intcode exercise, feeding output of one instance into another.
 - Part 2: This was simpler than I expected, at first I mis-read the question and was reporting the first value sent TO the nat twice, but then I realized it was asking for the first value sent FROM the nat twice.
 Easy fix.

+Day 24 (Bug infestation)

+- Part 1: Pretty simple game of life style puzzle
+- Part 2: This got a little tedious to track the neighbors across levels of the map, but was straightforward.
+Rather than using the full grid and checking for a '#' I just kept track of a set of bug locations (x, y, z).
+I got mixed up and accidentally used the real input when testing which took some time to track down, but otherwise it just worked.
+There's probably a faster way to do this since it took 600ms, but it's not too bad.